junkert/react-microfrontends/README.md

 Note: a good way to test the lazy loading behavior is to use devtools throttle the network speed and then do a hard refresh (or disable cache and refresh):

+## Future Work
+### Monorepo to separate repos
+In our example we include each microFE into a single monolithic repository.
+We decided to use this pattern in order to simplify our example here for demo purposes.
+This means that each individual application can be split into its own repository at the `mfe#` level in this repository.
+In the future we may do this to better show how this design pattern might work in real life situations.

 ## Demo

 https://user-images.githubusercontent.com/726318/123145212-d6538200-d419-11eb-9c86-2eaf9a64528c.mov